 However, I wonder how much of that fund has been spent on airports like Chicago’s O’Hare, Sea-Tac in the Seattle-Tacoma area and other major airports.
 Has any money been spent to relocate residents or soundproof homes from near public airports at Independence, Oregon or Newton, Iowa or Bangor, Maine?
 We highly doubt it!

 (As soon as we finish this piece, we plan to start researching the FAA website for details on where and for what the $1.8 billion has been spent.
-If you have ready data available, send me an email.
 Keep watching!)

 Basically, the other arguments made by Lang relate almost exclusively to air carrier airports.
 For example, the letter states that “residents of an airpark or an on-airport hangar home are no different from residents without airplanes.
 Both seek to preserve … their home … and may seek to force restrictions … to preserve their way of life.”